Noble last names, also known as aristocratic or titled last names, belong to individuals who hold a title of nobility or are members of the nobility.

 Fun fact: Columbus is a surname that is likely derived from the Latin word “columba” meaning “dove” and may have originally been used as a nickname for someone with a gentle or peaceful nature.

-What are some Catchy Noble Last names?
+Catchy Noble Last Names

 In Germany, the last name Hohenzollern is associated with the German royal family.
 The Hohenzollerns were the ruling dynasty of Prussia and the German Empire.